Zilliqa/zq2/docs/api/zilliqa/getsmartcontractsubstate.doc.md

 !!! note

-    If Variable Name and Indices Array are both empty, the response would be same as `GetSmartContractState_`
+    If Variable Name and Indices Array are both empty, the response will be the same as `GetSmartContractState_`

 # Curl